M-Hamza-Hassaan/Volunteer-Experience/README.md

    Regular attendance and being on time will ensure you make the most out of these sessions.

 5. **Star This Repository**
-   Please make sure to ⭐️ this repository to receive notifications about new module additions.
-This will motivate me and help me determine how many of you have benefitted.
+   Make sure to ⭐️ this repository to show your support and keep it in your starred list for easy access.
+To get notifications about new module additions, click the Watch button at the top of the repository.

 ---
 ## Best of Luck